Vessim: A Testbed for Carbon-Aware Applications and Systems: Introduction

-To effectively develop, evaluate, and test approaches in carbon-aware computing, we see the need for a flexible testing environment.
-In this paper, we present our vision of a modular and exensible co-simulation testbed which comprises of domain-specific simulators for the different aspects of energy and computing systems and enables the integration of real applications and hardware.
-Our goal is to facilitate and accelerate the development of carbon-aware applications and systems by providing a reproducible testing environment and a convenient solution for rapid prototyping.
+To effectively develop, operate, evaluate, and test car\-bon-aware ap\-proach\-es, we see the need for a modular and extensible testing environment.
+In this paper, we propose Vessim, a co-simulation testbed that combines domain-specific simulators for the different aspects of energy systems and enables the integration of real applications and hardware.
+Our contributions are: